in , ,

 Kin & Co Cafe

-Kin & Co Cafe is an eco-conscious cafe in the heart of Abersoch, promoting sustainable living and supporting local artisans.
-By visiting with your furry friend, you can make the world a greener, happier place – one cup of coffee at a time!
+Kin & Co Cafe is inspiring others to take sustainable sips in the heart of Abersoch.
+An eco-friendly coffee shop and café you can enjoy with your pet and make the world a greener, happier place—one cup of coffee at a time.

 The Vaynol

-The Vaynol is Abersoch’s beloved seaside pub and ice cream parlour.
-Offering something for everyone with its child and dog friendly atmosphere.
-It’s the perfect holiday watering hole for families looking to unwind after a day at the beach.
+The Vaynol is Abersoch’s favourite seaside pub and ice cream parlour.
+There’s something for everyone in this child-friendly, dog friendly ambiance.
+It’s a perfect holiday place for families who want to unwind after a day at the beach.

 Mickey’s Boatyard and Beach Cafe

-Mickey’s Beach Cafe offers more than just a stunning view – it’s a taste of Abersoch’s coastal charm.
-With outdoor seating and panoramic vistas!
+Well, Mickey’s Beach Cafe has more on offer than just the view—this is a taste of Abersoch’s coastal charm, outdoor seating, and panoramic vistas.

 Ty Coch Inn

-Nestled in the village of Porthdinllaen near Morfa Nefyn, offering unbeatable views and a warm welcome to furry visitors.
-It’s the epitome of coastal charm.
-Great place to while away the hours with your dog by your side.
+Nestled in the village of Porthdinllaen near Morfa Nefyn.
+Find unbeatable views and a super warm welcome for furry visitors.
+Great place to wile away the hours with your pooch beside you.

 Dog Friendly Shops In Pwllheli